 Personally, I find cutting cabbage to be a bit of a pain because of how tough it is to cut through and how wobbly it can be but once I get the core out - cutting it is a breeze.

 To cut out the core, I like to first cut the cabbage in half.
-Once I cut it in half I cut an upside ‘V’ out of the bottom to remove the core.
-Once the core is out, I usually like to cut the cabbage halves into half again before slicing for smaller bite sized cabbages leaves.
+Once I cut it in half I cut an upside 'V' out of the bottom to remove the core.
+Once the core is out, I usually like to cut the cabbage halves in half again before slicing for smaller bite-sized cabbage leaves.

 Do You Really Need to Grate the Ginger?

 No, you don't have to grate the ginger, but if don't then you should keep the ginger intact in larger slices.